KiVi: Kinesthetic-Visuospatial Integration for Dynamic and Safe Egocentric Legged Locomotion

 \subsubsection{Domain Randomization}

 We also use Domain Randomization to enhance policy robustness and facilitate smooth sim-to-real transfer.
+Our system design ensures that strong performance can be achieved by relying only on standard domain randomization techniques.
 On the proprioceptive side, we follow a common setting that includes the randomization of the payload, the center of mass, the PD gains ($K_p$, $K_d$) and the ground friction coefficient.
 On the visual side, aside from standard sensor noise, we introduce camera shaking to randomize camera position, simulating sensor vibrations during deployment.
-In addition, an occlusion block with a random curricular ratio to the camera frame is added to the depth images to mimic local holes caused by reflections and occlusions in real-world scenarios.
 The specific randomization settings are summarized in Table~\ref{tab:randomization}.